machadothi/circuitsFinalProject/README.md

 # circuitsFinalProject
-Just a small code in matlab, to calculate or show circuits values or equations of nodes or branches. enjoy
+Just a small code in matlab, to calculate circuits values, or show node equations.